Foad Nasser Babu

-Foad Nasser Babu (born May 31) is a Bangladeshi music composer.
+Foad Nasser Babu (born 31 May 1960) is a Bangladeshi music composer.
 He is the founder, band leader, music composer, Lyricist, singer and the keyboardist of Feedback, a Bangladeshi band.
 He also plays piano, bass guitar and rhythm both in session music recordings and in the live shows.
 Melay Jaire is one of his best composition, written & melody composed by Maqsoodul Haque.

 He composes music for radio and television commercials, theme and background score for drama, feature films, documentaries and songs for solo artists.

+Babu also composed station ID music for Channel 1 and Desh TV.

 In Bangladesh, TV commercials (Jingle) has got a modern feel and thereafter propelled to the ultra-modern genre with his decades-long effort.

 As a bass guitarist he has been performing with Runa Laila for the last four decades.

 Career

 In 1972, Babu composed his first song "Abar Eshechhe Shey Muktir Logno" - a Gono Sangeet (inspirational songs for the masses) written by Ahmed Bashir, performed by Shomonbo i Shilpi Goshthi.
 "Udashi Ey Mone" was his first recorded song.

 Babu owns the recording studio Art of Noise in Dhaka.